pytorch/kineto/tb_plugin/README.md

 ### PyTorch Profiler TensorBoard Plugin 0.2 Release Notes

-Note: If the tensorboard launching reports error message "ImportError" and "circular import", please check your Python version.
+Known Issues: This software does not support Python 3.9.0, 3.9.1, 3.9.2.
-The Python 3.9.0, 3.9.1, 3.9.2 has this [bug](https://bugs.python.org/issue43517) and should be avoided using.
+If the tensorboard launching reports error message "ImportError" and "circular import", please update your Python to higher version.